e32wong/TwitchPlaysFEH/README.md

 Server Setup:

-*  Backend code tested on Ubuntu 18.04 LTS and OpenJDK 11.0.2.
+*  Backend code tested on Ubuntu 18.04 LTS and OpenJDK 8 (JDK 11 is known to have websocket issues).

 Network Setup: